graeme-winter/dials_tutorials/CCP4-DLS-2025/dui2-processing.md

 Now we will process the images with DIALS via DUI.
 While it is possible to start DUI from either ccp4i2 or CCP4 Cloud, _this is not recommended!_ The problem is that when DUI is started from one of the CCP4 GUIs, it is not easy to restart DUI from where you left off if the program exists.
 If DUI is started from a terminal with the CCP4 environment sourced, then it can manage its own history and pick up from a previously unfinished job.

 Opening a command line (terminal) window with the CCP4 environment sourced differs by operating system.
 Please ask for help if you are unsure how to do this.
-Once it is done, first change to a directory where you want to do the processing (on the Lehmus system, please work in a directory under `/study/2025/DP00BA77/personal/`), then start `dui2`:
+Once it is done, first change to a directory where you want to do the processing (at the Diamond workshop, please work in a directory under the location you are moved to when you run `module load ccp4-workshop`), then start `dui2`:

 ```bash
 cd /study/2025/DP00BA77/personal/myusername